NekoAlosama/fix_audio/README.md

     * Uses the EBU R 128 Integrated Loudness, while RX 11 uses plain RMS
     * Plain RMS is affected by DC bias and does not account for human hearing
 * Add DC noise to reduce peak levels
   * Currently being used to test where and when DC noise is noticable.
+    * An actual DC removal step is used to improve the above two processes
-If so, this will be replaced with a DC removal step
+    * If this step causes problems, it will be replaced with the DC removal step
   * Use case: Reduce peak levels while keeping the same loudness

 Processed audio files are sent to the output folder as 32-bit floating-point .wav files.
 Non-audio files (covers, documents, etc.) are transfered to the output folder.
 The original audio files are kept in the input folder, so remember to delete them if you don't need to re-run the program with changes.